EMMATECH25/founderfit-backend/README.md

 npm install

-Create a .env file in the root folder using the .env.example as reference:
+Create a .env file in the root folder using .env.example as reference:

 cp .env.example .env

 Fill in the actual values for your database and JWT secret inside .env.

 🗄️ Database Setup
+Create Schema

-Run this schema in your MySQL server:
+Run this schema in your MySQL server if starting fresh:

 -- Users Table
 CREATE TABLE IF NOT EXISTS users (